-In view that the Delboeuf illusion is obtained also with squares instead of circles (e.g., Coren & Girgus, 1978; Weintraub & Schneck, 1986), one may hypothesize that the explanation of the Midline-Rectangle illusion can be established on a similar explanatory mechanism that generates the Delboeuf illusion.
-Given the instruction to bisect the external-rectangle with the top-line of the internal-rectangle, the below half of the external-rectangle appears small in away similar to what happens in the Delboeuf illusion.
-In the latter illusion, the target-stimulus (inner circle) is overestimated by the inducer-stimulus (outer circle of a certain size) in comparison to the same target-stimulus presented alone; and the outer circle is underestimated in comparison to the same outer circle presented by itself (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto et all, 2007; Nicolas, 1995.)
-Although this proposal is tempting (since one mechanism explains at least two phenomena: The Delboeuf illusion and the present one) the present results cast doubt on it.
-Many researchers (see the above references) have found that the maximum magnitude of the Delboeuf illusion is received when the ratio between the inner circle diagonal (ICD) [or the inner circumference of the circle, ICC, (2πr)] and the outer circle diagonal (OCD or OCC) equal 2/3 (ICC/OCC = 2/3).
-If the above hypothesis is correct, one may suggest that the maximum magnitude of the Midline-Rectangle illusion should be when the ratio between the circumference of the internal-rectangle and the circumference of half the external-rectangle is also 2/3 (this is the part of the external-rectangle in which an illusion similar to that of Delboeuf is created by the internal-rectangle).
-Accordingly, a simple calculation shows that the present maximum illusion (for a 2/3 ratio) should be when the internal-rectangle is: 6 x 9.43 cm2 (approximately internal-rectangle 6).
-However, the present results refute this prediction as they do not show an inverted U-shaped function for the top and bottom line-graphs (See Figure 2).
-This means that a satisfactory explanation of the present illusion cannot be provided by the mechanism that generates the Delboeuf illusion.
+Something similar happens in the well-known Delboeuf illusion, in which the size of the target stimulus (inner circle) is overestimated because of the inducer stimulus (outer circle of a certain size) in comparison to the same target stimulus presented alone; and the outer circle is underestimated relative to the same outer circle presented by itself (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto et al., 2007; Nicolas, 1995.)
+The Delboeuf illusion can be obtained with squares as well as circles (e.g., Coren & Girgus, 1978; Weintraub & Schneck, 1986).
+In light of all this, it could be tempting to suggest that the rectangle-midline phenomenon has a similar explanatory mechanism to that of the Delboeuf illusion.
+However, the present results cast doubt on this hypothesis.
+Many researchers (see the above references) have found that the maximum magnitude of the Delboeuf illusion is produced when the ratio between the inner circumference of the circle, ICC, (2πr) and the outer circumference of the circle (OCC) equals 2/3 (ICC/OCC = 2/3).
+If the above hypothesis is correct, one may suggest that the maximum magnitude of the rectangle-midline illusion should be produced when the ratio between the circumference of the internal rectangle and the circumference of half the external rectangle (the part of the external rectangle that is responsible for generating the illusion in conjunction with the internal rectangle) is also 2/3.
+Accordingly, a simple calculation shows that the maximum illusion magnitude (for a 2/3 ratio) should be obtained when the internal rectangle is: 6 x 9.43 cm2 (which approximates internal rectangle number 6).
+However, the present results refute this prediction as they do not show an inverted U-shaped function for the top and bottom line graphs (see Figure 2).
+This means that the mechanism that generates the Delboeuf illusion cannot provide a satisfactory explanation for the illusion under study.

-Furthermore, it seems that the present results do not stand in harmony with a certain prediction that can be inferred from the explanatory approach of ‘assimilation and contrast’ processes with regard to the Delboeuf illusion (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto, et al. 2007; Roberts, Harris & Yates, 2005).
-Girgus & Coren (1982) suggest that the Delboeuf illusion can be grasped by the terms assimilation and contrast: “When the concentric circle surrounding the central circle is just slightly larger than the central circle, …, the central circle tends to be overestimated relative to the undistorted circle …, making this an assimilation.
+Furthermore, it seems that the present results are not in line with a certain prediction that can be inferred from the ‘assimilation and contrast’ processes that are said to drive the Delboeuf illusion (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto et al., 2007; Roberts et al., 2005).
+Girgus & Coren (1982) suggested that the Delboeuf illusion can be grasped in terms of assimilation and contrast: “When the concentric circle surrounding the central circle is just slightly larger than the central circle, …, the central circle tends to be overestimated relative to the undistorted circle …, making this an assimilation.
 When the concentric circle is much larger than the central circle, …, the central circle tends to be underestimated, thus forming a contrast illusion.” (p.
 555).
-Based on this, one may suggest the following: The Delboeuf illusion will display an inverted U-shaped function and similarly the Midline-Rectangle illusion.
-This may be caused by the transition from assimilation effect to contrast effect that has been accounted for via the ‘pool-and-store’ model proposed by Coren & Girgus (1978) and Girgus & Coren (1982).
-The transitions may be caused, for example, by changing the size of the inducer-stimulus or the inner-stimulus.
+Based on this, one may suggest that both the Delboeuf and the rectangle-midline illusions should display an inverted U-shaped function, caused perhaps by the transition from assimilation effect to contrast effect, as in the ‘pool-and-store’ model proposed by Coren & Girgus (1978) and Girgus & Coren (1982).
+Transitions might be caused, for example, by changing the size of the inducer or inner stimulus.
 However, as mentioned above, the present results do not support that prediction: an inverted U-shaped function has not been found.